Welcome and thank you for visiting my site ! Here is an introduction to who I am and what this blog is about.

 My name is Clément NOËL.
 I am a French physiotherapist who loves to question, ask, learn, and teach about physiotherapy.
 I graduated in 2015 in Réunion Island, attended to some courses around different topics and started in 2017 a Master of Science (MSc) on Musculoskeletal Physiotherapy (MSKP) at the University of Brighton in the UK.
 It was for me a life-changing experience, and the beginning of my journey through “eternal learning”.

 With this blog I hope to share my passion with you and to start a discussion about how we approach our practice of physiotherapy.
-This is a place for us physiotherapists and health care providers to challenge our practices and learn from each other through thought-provoking ideas and friendly conversations.
+This is a place for clinicians to challenge our practices and learn from each other through thought-provoking ideas and friendly conversations.

 Here you will find : Blog articles, Scientific papers’ summaries, Infographics among other resources.